What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 Discover More About Spanish Wine

-Sparkling wine arrived in Spain in the 1870s when Josep Reventós brought Champagne production methods back to his region of Spain, Catalunya.
+Sparkling wine arrived in Spain in the 1870s when Josep Reventós brought Champagne production methods back to his region of Spain, Catalonia.
 Not long after, Phylloxera, the vineyard plague, reached Spain.
 Catalan farmers were forced to rip out their vineyards, mainly planted with red wine varieties.
-Upon replanting, many local growers opted for indigenous white varieties that make refreshing sparkling wine, which gave them a unique style and rise to popularity throughout the 19th century.
-They named their product ‘cava’ after the caves where they store and age the wines, adding unique charm and history to it.
+Upon replanting, many local growers opted for indigenous white varieties that produced refreshing sparkling wine, giving it a unique style and helping it gain popularity throughout the 19th century.
+They named their product ‘cava’ after the caves where they store and age the wine, adding unique charm and history.

-Catalunya hosts the heart of Cava production, specifically Penedès, right outside Barcelona.
+Catalonia is home to the heart of Cava production, specifically Penedès, right outside Barcelona.
 This area’s temperate climate and Mediterranean influence make it perfect for producing fresh, sparkling wines.
-However, the ‘D.O.
-Cava‘ designation is not limited to a specific region, allowing producers to make this sparkling wine in many of Spain’s wine regions, such as Rioja, Navarra, Valencia, Aragon, and Extremadura.
-Within Cava, different aging requirements and sweetness levels provide different profiles of the wine, all instilled and monitored by the Cava Regulatory Board to ensure quality.
+However, the ‘DO Cava‘ designation is not limited to a specific region, allowing producers to make this sparkling wine in many of Spain’s wine regions, such as Rioja, Navarra, Valencia, Aragón, and Extremadura.
+Within Cava, different aging requirements and sweetness levels produce distinct wine profiles, all overseen and monitored by the Cava Regulatory Board to ensure quality.

-• Making the Base Wine: Producers separate different grape varieties and ferment them in stainless steel tanks until they become dry wines.
+• Making the Base Wine: Producers separate grape varieties and ferment them in stainless-steel tanks until the wines are dry.

 • Tirage: The winemakers bottle the newly blended base wine and add the ‘tirage,’ a calculated combination of yeast and sugar, to re-ferment the wine.
 The bottles are then sealed with bottle caps.

-• Second Fermentation / Aging: As the wine ferments for the second time, the carbon dioxide produced from the fermentation has nowhere to escape, dissolving into the wine.
+• Second Fermentation / Aging: As the wine ferments a second time, the carbon dioxide produced during fermentation has nowhere to escape, so it dissolves into the wine.
 This creates bubbles.
-As the yeast die off, they form solid particles called ‘lees,’ which settle in the bottom of the bottle.
-As the wine ages with the lees, the interaction creates smaller, finer bubbles and complex aromas we associate with sparkling wines, like toasted bread or hazelnuts.
+As the yeast dies off, it forms solid particles called ‘lees,’ which settle at the bottom of the bottle.
+As the wine ages with the lees, the interaction produces smaller, finer bubbles and complex aromas we associate with sparkling wines, such as toasted bread or hazelnuts.

 • Disgorgement: Once the sediment has collected in the bottleneck, it is time to disgorge.
-This is done by freezing the neck of the bottle and then carefully opening it so only the solids shoot out.
+This is done by freezing the neck of the bottle, then carefully opening it so that only the solids shoot out.

-• Top off: Once disgorged, the winery adds more sparkling wine to fill up any lost liquid during the disgorgement process.
+• Dosage and Corking: Once disgorged, the winery adds a dosage to replace any liquid lost during disgorgement.
 Additionally, they add the appropriate amount of sugar if the wine is destined to become a ‘Brut’ or ‘Seco.’
-Finally, they cork the bottles, place the wire cage and foil, and the Cava is ready to roll!
+Finally, they cork the bottles, place the wire cage and foil, and the Cava is ready for release.

 This technique matches the one used for Champagne, while Prosecco undergoes the second fermentation in a pressurized tank.
-The traditional method results in finer bubbles and structure that you won’t find in Prosecco, making Cava an excellent option for a more economical sparkling wine with high quality.
+The traditional method produces finer bubbles and a finer structure than you’ll find in Prosecco, making Cava an excellent, high-quality, more economical sparkling wine.

 What differentiates Cava from Champagne are the grapes.
 In Champagne, the blend typically consists of Chardonnay, Pinot Noir, and Pinot Meunier.
-Cava commonly uses grape varieties native to the region, so in Penedés, the blend often consists of Macabeo, which adds floral aromatics; Xarel-lo, providing structure and body; and Parellada, which adds fruit and acidity.
+Cava commonly uses grape varieties native to the region, so in Penedès, the blend often consists of Macabeo, which adds floral aromatics; Xarel·lo, providing structure and body; and Parellada, which adds fruit and acidity.
 It wasn’t until 1986 that the Cava Regulatory Board permitted international varieties.
-Now, some Cava brands, especially some of the more prestigious ones, use Pinot Noir and Chardonnay in some of their wines, like Codorniu’s Gran Codorniu Chardonnay.
+Now, some Cava brands, especially the more prestigious ones, use Pinot Noir and Chardonnay in some of their wines, such as Codorníu’s Gran Codorníu Chardonnay.

-Within the world of Cava, there is a range of aging requirements and sweetness levels that give each wine a unique profile.
+Within the world of Cava, a range of aging requirements and sweetness levels gives each wine a unique profile.
 Let’s start with aging, a key factor in Cava’s quality.
 As the wine matures and interacts with the lees, it develops smaller, more integrated bubbles, a finer texture, and complex aromas that are a hallmark of high-quality Cava.

 • Cava de Guarda: From tirage to disgorgement, the wine must be aged at least nine months in bottle.
 These wines are bright, fruity, and floral, with a touch of yeasty aromas.